 7. Backlinks, Influencers & Branding

 SEO is generally classified into Technical, on-page, and off-page SEO.
-While considering off-page SEO the first thing strikes us is backlinks.
-I have noticed on different forums that people are asking if backlinks will hold any value in an SEO strategy in 2020?
+While considering off-page SEO the first thing that strikes us is backlinks.
+I have noticed on different forums that people are asking if backlinks will hold any value in an SEO strategy in 2021?

 Branding helps you get brand mentions and influencer marketing helps you to get backlinks.